Tyres for cars, vans and utes

 - regular off-road driving over uneven ground.

-A 1 degree misalignment of 1 axle can increase fuel consumption by as much as 5%.
+A 1 degree misalignment of one axle can increase fuel consumption by as much as 5%.
 This is because a tyre that is 1 degree out of alignment will be dragged sideways by 8 to 12 metres for every km of travel.
-Scrubbing tyres by even a small amount, will make tyres wear faster.
+Scrubbing tyres by even a small amount, will make tyres wear faster and unnecessarily consumes energy.